 - You can work through online or video tutorials.
 I’ve assembled a list of CAD jewellery video tutorials which I have confirmed to be helpful.

 - You can take a course, with me or someone else.
-Through Holts Academy, we currently offer several different dedicated CAD Jewellery courses.
+Through the British Academy of Jewellery, we currently offer several different dedicated CAD Jewellery courses.
 Each type of course is of a different length and has a different focus.
 Find out more in their courses section.